SOU PLAN

 Will I still receive my scholarships if I switch majors?

-If your scholarship is directly tied to your major it could be.
+If your scholarship is directly tied to your major and your major is eliminated, your scholarship could be impacted.
 Students are encouraged to work directly with financial aid to learn more.
+Please email finaid@sou.edu for more information.

 Will work-study jobs be impacted?

 It depends.
-Student employment in programs that are impacted might be impacted and the university will be contacting any student whose work-study position is impacted.
+Student employment in programs that are impacted might be affected.
+The university will be contacting any student whose work-study position will be impacted.

 Who can I talk to about my academic options?